ssilverm/mfo-static-website/pages/ai-art-contest.md

 <li>Limit three entries per person or team.</li>
 <li>An individual or team may only win ONE award in the overall competition (1st, 2nd, 3rd Place).
 Additional awards (Best Process Video) may be awarded to an overall winner.</li>
 <li>Entries must not have been previously entered in another competition.</li>
+<li>Each Entry should be a single image.
+If an entry contains multiple images, they will be evaluated as a single artistic work.</li>
 <li>Entries must relate to the and be related in some way to the types of makers, creations, passions, and values found at Maker Faire.</li>
 <li>Entries must be the express work of the individual or team submitting (and their AI helpers!).</li>
 <li>Entries must use AI art tools as part of a larger creative process.
 While creative prompt generation can create amazing images, we are looking for more than simple prompt image generation.</li>